Agatha886/App-Studio-Ghibli-API/README.md

 ## 📁 Project Structure

 * `studioghibli`: Reusable Android module that handles all API calls and data processing.
 * `app`: Example/demo module used only for local testing of the `studioghibli` module.
 It includes UI screens to test the available API calls and ViewModels.
+It also contains a folder `res/drawable/images` with static images of Studio Ghibli movies used for demonstration purposes

 ## 🚀 Features

 * Consume Studio Ghibli movie, character, location, species, and vehicle data.